City: Culture and communications

 Cities are typically hubs for education and the arts, supporting universities, museums, temples, and other cultural institutions.
 They feature impressive displays of architecture ranging from small to enormous and ornate to brutal; skyscrapers, providing thousands of offices or homes within a small footprint, and visible from miles away, have become iconic urban features.
-Cultural elites tend to live in cities, bound together by shared cultural capital, and themselves playing some role in governance.
+Cultural elites tend to live in cities, bound together by shared cultural capital, and themselves play some role in governance.
 By virtue of their status as centers of culture and literacy, cities can be described as the locus of civilization, human history, and social change.

 Density makes for effective mass communication and transmission of news, through heralds, printed proclamations, newspapers, and digital media.
 These communication networks, though still using cities as hubs, penetrate extensively into all populated areas.
 In the age of rapid communication and transportation, commentators have described urban culture as nearly ubiquitous or as no longer meaningful.

-Today, a city's promotion of its cultural activities dovetails with place branding and city marketing, public diplomacy techniques used to inform development strategy; to attract businesses, investors, residents, and tourists; and to create a shared identity and sense of place within the metropolitan area.
+Today, a city's promotion of its cultural activities dovetails with place branding and city marketing, public diplomacy techniques used to inform development strategy; attract businesses, investors, residents, and tourists; and create shared identity and sense of place within the metropolitan area.
 Physical inscriptions, plaques, and monuments on display physically transmit a historical context for urban places.
 Some cities, such as Jerusalem, Mecca, and Rome have indelible religious status and for hundreds of years have attracted pilgrims.
 Patriotic tourists visit Agra to see the Taj Mahal, or New York City to visit the World Trade Center.
 Elvis lovers visit Memphis to pay their respects at Graceland.
 Place brands (which include place satisfaction and place loyalty) have great economic value (comparable to the value of commodity brands) because of their influence on the decision-making process of people thinking about doing business in—"purchasing" (the brand of)—a city.

 Bread and circuses among other forms of cultural appeal, attract and entertain the masses.
 Sports also play a major role in city branding and local identity formation.
 Cities go to considerable lengths in competing to host the Olympic Games, which bring global attention and tourism.
-Paris, a city known for it's cultural history, is the site of the next Olumpics in the summer of 2024.
+Paris, a city known for its cultural history, was the site of the most recent Olympics in the summer of 2024.